ccx1997/auto_bib/README.md

     ...
 ]
 ```
 Then, simply run `python get_bib.py`.
-This will automatically add bibtex citations from Google Scholar to your bib file `egbib.bib`, and filling the empty string with the citaion key.
+This will automatically add bibtex citations from Google Scholar to your bib file `main.bib`, and filling the empty string with the citaion key.
 Those that have been added will not be processed again.
+Warning: something wrong with network connection may lead to error!